Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/README.md

 MIALSRTK has been recently extended with the `pymialsrtk` Python3 library following recent advances in standardization of neuroimaging data organization and processing workflows such as the [Brain Imaging Data Structure (BIDS)](https://bids.neuroimaging.io/) and [BIDS App](https://bids-apps.neuroimaging.io/) standards.
 This library has a modular architecture built on top of the Nipype dataflow library which consists of (1) processing nodes that interface with each of the MIALSRTK C++ tools and (2) a processing pipeline that links the interfaces in a common workflow.

-The processing pipeline with all dependencies including the C++ MIALSRTK tools are encapsulated in a Docker image container, which is now distributed as a `BIDS App` which handles datasets organized following the BIDS standard.
-For your convenience, a Singularity image is also made available for execution on high-performance computing cluster.
+The processing pipeline with all dependencies including the C++ MIALSRTK tools are encapsulated in a Docker image container, which handles datasets organized following the BIDS standard and is distributed as a `BIDS App` @ [Docker Hub](https://store.docker.com/community/images/sebastientourbier/mialsuperresolutiontoolkit-bidsapp).
+For execution on high-performance computing cluster, a Singularity image is also made freely available @ [Sylabs Cloud](https://cloud.sylabs.io/library/_container/5fe46eb7517f0358917ab76c).
+To facilitate the use of Docker or Singularity, `pymialsrtk` provides two Python commandline wrappers (`mialsuperresolutiontoolkit_docker` and `mialsuperresolutiontoolkit_singularity`) that can generate and run the appropriate command.

 All these design considerations allow us not only to (1) represent the entire processing pipeline as an *execution graph, where each MIALSRTK C++ tools are connected*, but also to (2) provide a *mecanism to record data provenance and execution details*, and to (3) easily customize the BIDS App to suit specific needs as interfaces with *new tools can be added with relatively little effort* to account for additional algorithms.

-The Docker and Singularity images of the BIDS App are freely available @ [Docker Hub](https://store.docker.com/community/images/sebastientourbier/mialsuperresolutiontoolkit-bidsapp) and [Sylabs Cloud](https://cloud.sylabs.io/library/_container/5fe46eb7517f0358917ab76c).

-## Resources
+### Resources

 *   **BIDS App and `pymialsrtk` documentation:** [https://mialsrtk.readthedocs.io/](https://mialsrtk.readthedocs.io/)